top of page

 Paul has been a member of the Labour Party and the Co-operative Party since he was a student in 2008.
 In the 2017 general election he stood for Glasgow North East where he won the seat back for Labour from the SNP on a 12% swing, overturning the previous electoral swing for the constituency, which had been the largest in UK electoral history.
 The seat and its predecessors had previously been held by Labour MPs since 1935.
 Paul was the second youngest Labour MP in Parliament at the time of his election.

-In July 2017, Paul was appointed by Labour leader Jeremy Corbyn as the Shadow Under-Secretary of State for Scotland.
+In July 2017, Paul was appointed as the Shadow Under-Secretary of State for Scotland.
 He made his maiden speech to the House of Commons on 13 July 2017, during which he expressed his opposition to Tory austerity policies that had led to a fall in living standards.

 In November 2018, Paul won ‘Best Scot at Westminster’ in the annual Scottish Politician of the Year awards, in part in recognition for his lobbying of the Home Secretary and Prime Minister in asylum cases such as that of Giorgi Kakava, a 10-year-old orphan who had been threatened with deportation following the death of his mother.